Decisional balance sheet: Use and history

 In papers from 1959 onwards, Irving Janis and Leon Mann coined the phrase decisional balance sheet and used the concept as a way of looking at decision-making.
 James O. Prochaska and colleagues then incorporated Janis and Mann's concept into the transtheoretical model of change, an integrative theory of therapy that is widely used for facilitating behaviour change.
 Research studies on the transtheoretical model suggest that, in general, for people to succeed at behaviour change, the pros of change should outweigh the cons before they move from the contemplation stage to the action stage of change.
-Thus, the balance sheet is both an informal measure of readiness for change and an aid for decision-making.
+Thus, the balance sheet is both an informal measure of readiness for change and a decision making aid.

 One research paper reported that combining the decisional balance sheet technique with the implementation intentions technique was "more effective in increasing exercise behaviour than a control or either strategy alone."
-Another research paper said that a decisional balance intervention may strengthen a person's commitment to change when that person has already made a commitment to change, but could decrease commitment to change if that person is ambivalent; the authors suggested that evocation of change talk (a technique from motivational interviewing) is more appropriate than a decisional balance sheet when a clinician intends to help ambivalent clients resolve their ambivalence in the direction of change.
+Another research paper said that a decisional balance intervention may strengthen a person's commitment to change when that person has already committed to change, but could decrease commitment to change if that person is ambivalent; the authors suggested that evocation of change talk (a technique from motivational interviewing) is more appropriate than a decisional balance sheet when a clinician intends to help ambivalent clients resolve their ambivalence in the direction of change.
 William R. Miller and Stephen Rollnick's textbook on motivational interviewing discusses decisional balance in a chapter titled "Counseling with Neutrality", and describes "decisional balance as a way of proceeding when you wish to counsel with neutrality rather than move toward a particular change goal".

 Variations

 There are several variations of the decisional balance sheet.
-In Janis and Mann's original description there are eight or more cells depending on how many choices there are.
+In Janis and Mann's original description eight or more cells are depending on how many choices there are.
 For each new choice there are pairs of cells (one for advantages, one for disadvantages) for these four different aspects: